 While you can use a number of third-party applications like 7-Zip and PeaZip, sometimes these applications don’t play well with files created on another platform, and they’re slow to uncompressed a large number of files.
-However, Windows 10 includes a new subsystem for Linux that brings native support for Ubuntu, Fedora, and SUSE, and therefore you can also access many Linux tools, including tar to quickly extract content from tarballs.
+However, Windows 10 includes native support for tar that you can use with Command Prompt to extract these files.
+Also, you can even use the Windows Subsystem for Linux (WSL) that brings native support for Ubuntu, Fedora, and SUSE, and therefore you can also access many Linux tools, including tar to quickly extract content from tarballs.

-In this guide, you’ll learn the steps to use native tar commands on Windows 10 using Ubuntu to extract the content of a .tar.gz file.
+In this guide, you’ll learn the steps to use native tar commands on Windows 10 using Command Prompt and Ubuntu to extract the content of a .tar.gz file.

-- How to extract .tar.gz, .tgz, or .gz tarballs with Windows Subsystem for Linux
+- How to extract .tar.gz, .tgz, or .gz tarballs using tar on Windows 10

-- How to extract .tar.gz, .tgz, or .gz tarballs without Windows Subsystem for Linux
+- How to extract .tar.gz, .tgz, or .gz tarballs using tar on Linux on Windows 10

-How to extract .tar.gz, .tgz, or .gz tarballs with Windows Subsystem for Linux
+How to extract .tar.gz, .tgz, or .gz tarballs using tar on Windows 10

 Once you have Ubuntu installed on Windows 10, use the following steps to extract a .tar.gz file: